iron-claw-972/iron-claw-972.github.io/blog.md

 <img src="/assets/img/2018_blog/holdingNavX.jpg" alt="Looking at the NavX" class="picture-height"/>

-Ryan testing the gyroscope of the of the NavX, a 9-axis sensor
+Ryan testing the gyroscope of the NavX, a 9-axis sensor

 In addition to finishing the drive train assembly, the mechanical team also built the vertical struts for our elevator and the bracing for our electrical board.
 They also completed the first iteration of our intake mechanism, which shows promise but needs to be widened to be able to increase the contact between the power cubes and the intake wheels.